Mark-MDO47/RingTheBell/README.md

 # RingTheBell
-sounds for the strongman carnival ring the bell game
+Use YX5200 to create sounds for the strongman carnival ring the bell game.